rshewitt/wedding_site/README.md

 ## TODO
 - Deployment
     - refresh on static web page deployment on aws ( s3, cloudfront, r53 )
-    - remove all unnecessary code. slim the app down
+    - remove all unnecessary code. slim the app down. look up remix deployment/build process.
+    - understand remix config files
+    - deploy the website
 - Features
     - finish spreadsheet append functionality from form
     - add simple auth in front of app accepting password
+- Text Content
+    - our story
+    - do we still need "additional festivities to be announced?"
+    - bridal party "where we met" sections
+    - lodging
+    - things to do
+    - registry modal content
 - UI/Style Improvements
+    - get photos for bridal party
     - consider fonts that will match save the dates
     - move Reid & Brittany intro text above our heads
     - change Brittanys headshot